Mountijamine/Suividoctorat/suividoctorat/gestion-auth-service/README.md

 - Document endpoints check ownership and roles.
 Files are served from disk; in production consider using a secure object store and signed URLs.

+## Campaigns (Inscription microservice) — integration notes

+This service contains a small read-only placeholder for campaigns and an admin helper to assign encadrants to campaigns.
+Campaign management (creation, subscription, approval) belongs to Microservice 2 (Inscription).
+To integrate:

+- Set `app.inscription.url` in `application.properties` or via environment variable to the base URL of the Inscription service (for example `http://localhost:8082`).
+- The admin UI will then attempt to fetch campaigns from: `GET {app.inscription.url}/api/campaigns`.
+- To assign an encadrant to a campaign, the admin UI will POST to: `POST {app.inscription.url}/api/campaigns/{campaignId}/assign-encadrant` with JSON body { "email": "encadrant@example.com", "assignedBy": "admin@example.com" }.

+The assignment call is best-effort: if `app.inscription.url` is not configured the Admin UI shows a placeholder message and instructions.
+The Inscription microservice API is not implemented here — this module only demonstrates how to call it and reports the response.

+Please coordinate API shape with the Inscription microservice.
+The expected integration points are:

+- GET /api/campaigns — returns a JSON array of campaigns with fields { id, title, description }
+- POST /api/campaigns/{campaignId}/assign-encadrant — body { email, assignedBy } — returns 2xx on success

+Add these endpoints to the Inscription service or provide a proxy if you need to test end-to-end.

 Candidate documents UI

 - GET /candidat/documents (HTML page)